Dear Future Hollywood Executives,

 This is a dispatch from June 2020, in the middle of a pandemic and escalated racial-political tensions.
 The world has gone mad; from Rome to Dallas, we are fighting a virus that kills our lungs.
 But for Black Americans, we are fighting the virus and an illness called white supremacy that crushes our souls.
 In this chaotic soup, Black Americans are creating stories that we will tell in our communities for generations.
 I ask you, as gatekeepers, to please listen to these stories and assure they are told through the medium of film.

 There will be many pitches that come across your desk: the girl who started a blog about her sourdough starter, the doctor at a New York hospital who saves lives by breaking laws, and the search for the coveted vaccine.
 I am asking you to also consider the stories that are about the Black Instacart worker, the unemployed Black tech recruiter, and the Black protester who fought for human rights.
-The stories we see on the silver screen must not only reflect white experiences, they must highlight how Black America had a different pandemic.
+The stories we see on the silver screen must not only reflect white experiences.
+They must also highlight how Black America had a different pandemic.

 I am an amateur oral historian.
 Over the past three months, I have recorded stories from people across the United States.
 Some of the most precious stories come from Black Americans who talk about being Black in the time of coronavirus.
 I deeply worry that in five, ten, fifteen, twenty years, these stories will be pushed aside for narratives you believe will connect better with white audiences.
 Thus, I implore you today to please remember the history of Hollywood and the lack of Black stories in portrayals of traumatic times.

 What was it like to be Joseph?
-With dark skin, traveling on one of the most luxurious ships in history?
+With Black skin, traveling on one of the most luxurious ships in history?
 To have people stare at you confused as you passed them on the decks?
 While I actively debate whether or not Jack would have fit upon that piece of wood, I still hunger to see Joseph’s story.
 His family’s story.
 But that was not deemed important by the creators of one of the highest grossing films of all time.

-Corporal Waverly Bernard Woodson, Jr. was only 21 years-old when he ran onto Omaha beach.
-A kid from West Philadelphia, born and raised, he was the definition of American heroism.
-As a medic, he dodged bullets and saved countless lives, but because of racial attitudes of the time was not awarded the Medal of Honor he deserved.
+Corporal Waverly Bernard Woodson, Jr. was a Black medic who served on Omaha Beach.
+As noted by Linda Hervieux in Time Magazine, he dodged bullets and saved countless lives, but because of racial attitudes of the time was not awarded the Medal of Honor.
 Corporal Woodson embodied the best of this nation and medical community.
 I have seen many war hero movies with white men centered as the protectors of America.
 It is time to change that.
 Thus in knowing the story of this brave soldier, I must ask: Where is my Corporal Woodson movie?
-And what of the Black women who served their nation?

 You may be wondering, how you can do this properly?
 Hire Black writers.
 Hire Black directors, script writers, lighting professionals, and makeup artists.
 Support your Black staff.
 Be sure your stories are molded by the communities they represent.
-Give Black creators the resources to tell their stories.

 Risky?
 Perhaps.
 But may I remind you that in 2018, Disney “took a risk” in releasing Black Panther, breaking records and earning the studio seven Academy Award nominations.
 A year earlier, Universal Studios released Get Out, an Academy Award winning-Black horror story that Time Magazine deemed one of the top 10 movies of the year.
 You might worry people will not show up to your movies about Black stories, but I swear to you: if you write them, they will come.

-A Black Woman
+A Black Woman, June 2020